 To be fair, it was a tough question, but answered perfectly!
 At the start we mentioned you had been nominated Best Blogger at the British Cruise Awards, how did you feel when you heard the news?

 Well, I didn’t realise until you and Kerrie Summers from @thisiscruising told me!
 I had a look, and I remember my eyes widening, frowning, going in for a closer look, and then messaging you back to thank you for telling me!
 Amongst all this, yes, I was thrilled, and somewhat in disbelief, especially going up against established and hugely popular bloggers, some of whom do this for a living, others who are very well established with different marketing teams from various cruise lines.
 I am a lone voice in that group I feel, so that makes it all the more special to me.
 Gavin, I hope you are on that list next year as you deserve to be with all your great work!

-Anyone who has read your blog will know you write with passion, integrity and are honest to the core, tell us a little about your blogging and videos – what got you in to it and why do you do it?
+Tell us a little about your blogging and videos – what got you in to it and why do you do it?

 OK I can answer this one!
 I started making “holiday” videos a number of years ago, more for memories than anything and it made sense to “store” them, so to speak, on You Tube.
 My first videos of Cedar Point and Disneyworld were not good, but they always make me smile even now.
 However, the minute I uploaded a ship tour of P&O Oceana, I couldn’t believe how many views I started to get.
 So, I carried on filming, editing, uploading – no frills of course, just a cheap camera and free editing software – and the viewers came.